 Why is this?

 The challenge is partly because most universities and their boards are simply not culturally ready to hire a new kind of leader, and secondly, those same colleges and universities are generally poor environments in which to grow the leadership skills necessary for today’s challenges.
 As such, the internal pipelines in most IHEs are not producing many “new paradigm” candidates.
+Traditional search firms are also contributing to the problem, by filtering out the most dynamic candidates, which will be addressed in another article.
+The short version is that, broadly speaking, search firms don’t do what most people think they do, which is to develop diverse applicant pools.
+What they actually do is aggressively filter applicants on the front end with formulaic criteria, which by definition, eliminates the most interesting and compelling candidates.
 Although there are increasing exceptions, the majority of executive level hiring decisions are still “safe,” status-quo affairs that don’t reflect the language of the job description nor the actual leadership needs of the institution.

 One common and dysfunctional dynamic that compromises effective executive recruitment is that search committees and boards are often beholden to unwritten institutional requirements for executive candidates that force them away from the experience and skill sets that the institution actually needs.
 An example might be that despite what the job description says, the board won’t hire a provost without a high profile publishing record or won’t hire a president who has not raised a given sum of money.
 Another common and detrimental prejudice is against candidates with extensive private sector and “for profit” experience, who are most likely to have the experience and skills higher education says they need!
 There is also frequently significant bias in colleges and universities based on core programs.
 For example, a school of psychology might only hire a chief executive who is a psychologist or an engineering school might only hire a president who has a STEM background.
 The problem with that is not that psychologists and scientists can’t be good executives.
 The problem is that generally speaking, if an institution of higher education derives value from an executive based on her or his technical skills, then they are getting very limited value and it’s coming from the wrong place.
 What happens more often than not is the institution sacrifices the leadership profile they really need in favor of cultural, political, and historical biases that are vestiges of a previous, often anachronistic paradigm.
 As Peter Drucker famously noted decades ago, “Culture eats strategy for breakfast.”
 It also overwhelms executive searches and hiring decisions in higher education, which wouldn’t matter if the stakes weren’t so critically high.